weaveworks/weave-gitops/doc/incidents/issues-3907/README.md

 ## Summary

 Wednesday, August 2nd, we released Weave Gitops v0.29 as part of our regular release cadence.
 The release published artefacts out of order causing degradation in users environments.
-For example as stated in the [issue](https://github.com/weaveworks/weave-gitops/issues/3907), the helm chart was published before the container image was available:
+For example, as stated in the [issue](https://github.com/weaveworks/weave-gitops/issues/3907), the Helm chart was published before the container image was available:

 ```
 weave-gitops-648b7f9655-ll4zn   0/1     ImagePullBackOff   0          11m
 weave-gitops-648b7f9655-ll4zn   0/1     ErrImagePull       0          11m
 ```

-It was caused due to the release PR merged before the release workflows finished.
+It was caused by the release PR being merged before the release workflows had finished.
 It recovered when the release workflow finished and the container image was published.

 ## Root Cause Analysis